SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Introduction

 \section{Introduction}

+Given a large set of datasets spread across different data silos \cite{mansour2022federated}, as well as example column relationships within those silos, how can we detect pairs of dataset columns, that are joinable or unionable across silos?
+Can we do this \emph{efficiently} and \emph{effectively}?

-Organizations nowadays accumulate large numbers of heterogeneous datasets in a data lake, with the goal of gaining insights across those datasets.
-Both the structure (e.g., departments, teams, projects) of organizations but also the regulatory context (e.g., privacy laws, contracts) force them to establish barriers for their data assets, which leads to the phenomenon of \emph{data silos}: disparate collections of data, belonging to different stakeholders.
+Organizations nowadays accumulate large numbers of heterogeneous datasets in data lakes, with the goal of gaining insights by combining those datasets.
+The structure (e.g., departments, teams, locations) of organizations, but also the sheer scale of their data lakes, force organizations to establish barriers for their data assets, leading to the phenomenon of \emph{data silos}: disjoint and isolated collections of datasets, belonging to different stakeholders.
 Interestingly, data silos may even exist within the same organization, as individual teams enforce their own conventions and formats, as well as encapsulate knowledge about their data assets.
 Silo-ing data impedes collaboration and information sharing among different groups of interest.
-While there is knowledge about potential relationships among distinct data within a silo, there are no links \textit{across} disparate silos.
-This means that teams working on different data silos cannot explore, neither discover valuable data connections.

-Consider the example of an organization in the banking industry as depicted in \autoref{fig:silos}.
+\para{Running Example} Consider an organization in the banking industry as depicted in \autoref{fig:silos}.
 Employees of the banking silo already know the relationships between their datasets (black dotted lines), i.e. columns from tables inside the silo that are semantically related (storing values that refer to the same semantic type).
 However, the possible relationships between the banking silo and the other two silos (green lines) are missing, i.e. columns of the same semantic type, residing in different silos.
 Data scientists building ML models can benefit from dataset augmentation in terms of extra data points (by finding other unionable datasets) and/or extra features (by finding other joinable datasets) from other data silos \cite{chepurko2020arda}.

-\para{Existing solutions} Discovering relationships among columns of the same semantic type across data silos is very challenging \cite{mansour2021federated}.
-In the data management research the problem has been investigated in the context of \emph{i}) \textit{schema matching}, with a multitude of automated methods either addressing it directly \cite{rahm2001survey, zhang2011automatic, lehmberg2017stitching, fernandez2018seeping, koutras2020rema, cappuzzo2020creating}, or indirectly in the context of related dataset search \cite{fernandez2018aurum, nargesian2018table, zhu2019josie,bogatu2020dataset, zhang2020finding}, and \emph{ii}) \emph{column-level type classification} \cite{hulsebos2019sherlock, zhang13sato}, where methods train models on large numbers of tables in order to categorize columns to a specific set of types.
-However, employing these methods in the setting of data silos is either infeasible, or sub-optimal.